thegenemyers/DEXTRACTOR/README.md

 or (b) the list of PacBio source files in \<file\> if the -f option is used.

 On the first call to dex2DB, that creates the database, then the settings of the -a and -q flags, determine the type of the DB as follows.
 If the -a option is set, then Arrow information is added to the DB and the DB is an Arrow-DB (A-DB).
-If the -q option is set, then Quiver information is added to the DB and the DB is an Quiver-DB (Q-DB).
+If the -q option is set, then Quiver information is added to the DB and the DB is a Quiver-DB (Q-DB).
 If neither flag is set, then the DB is a simple Sequence-DB (S-DB).
-One can never specify both the -a and the -q flags together.
+One can never specify
+both the -a and the -q flags together.
 After the first additions to the database, the settings of the -a and -q flags must be consistent with the type of the database call, or left unset in which case the type